🔨 Peninsula Health Library Research Toolkit

 -

-👉 Because authors will describe a given concept in many different ways across a database, keywords searches have to try a capture this variability.
+👉 Because authors can describe a given concept in many different ways, keywords searches have to try a capture this variability.

 -